roblav96/blue-pill/README.md

 ![](doc/screenshot1.png)

-> This will remind you to `Build a UI toast notification` via a desktop notification and alert sound every 10 minutes.
+> This will remind you to `Build a UI toast notification` via desktop notification and alert sound every 10 minutes.